digitalearthafrica/deafrica-training-workshop/docs/session_2/index.rst

 .. _session_2:

-Session 2: Applications
+Session 2: Datasets
 =======================

-In this session, you will learn:
+This session is all about the datasets available through Digital Earth Africa.

 .. toctree::
    :maxdepth: 1